christopher-francisco/vizion/README.md

 # dev-machine

-This project is a Makefile that will setup a development machine from scratch.
+This project is a Rakefile that will setup a development machine from scratch.

 The development setup turns around the holy trinity: